zaargy/zaargy.github.io/index.md

 ## news

-I am recovering from a shin injury or how I injured myself and reconsidered
+I am recovering from a shin injury.